 - Increasing intergenerational tension in the workplace

-Is Your HR Balanced Scorecard Still Relevant for 2015?
+Is Your HR Balanced Scorecard Still Relevant?

 A balanced scorecard must be in tune with the current times and the external environment if it is to be an effective steer for your HR operation.
 That’s why a balanced scorecard should be reviewed regularly for relevance, perhaps every year or every two years but, certainly no more than 4 years, because 4 years marks the end of many national political cycles, meaning there can be massive changes to the external business environment.